freenandes/prez/list/portfolio.md

 ---

-### Value
+### Value for Smartidiom

 - Branding and graphic materials
 - Research data and insights
 - An open and collaborative design process
 - Front-end code contribution
-- Slayout design system, a collection of ready-to-use, ready-to-scale UI content and components
+- Slayout design system, a collection of documented, ready-to-use, ready-to-scale UI content and components

 ![](../img/portfolio/satisfaction.svg)